afragen/translations-updater/README.md

  The URI should point to a repository that contains the translations files.
 Refer to [Git Updater Translations](https://github.com/afragen/git-updater-translations) as an example.
 It is created using the [Language Pack Maker](https://github.com/afragen/language-pack-maker).
 The repo **must** be a public repo.

+ This is capable of integrating with an active [Git Updater](https://git-updater.coom) installation to use authenticated API requests.
+This means you must have an active license for Git Updater.

 ## Usage

-Install via Composer: `composer require afragen/translations-updater:^1`
+Install via Composer: `composer require afragen/translations-updater:^2`

-**Prior to release use the following command** `composer require afragen/translations-updater:dev-<branch>` currently `dev-master`
+**Prior to release use the following command** `composer require afragen/translations-updater:dev-<branch>` currently `dev-develop-2.x`

 Add `require_once __DIR__ . '/vendor/autoload.php';` to the main plugin file or theme's functions.php file.